tvooo/thesis/Proposition.md

 # Research Question

-How can the creation, editing and exploration of computer programs be supported by appropriate contextual presentation?
+How can the creation, editing and exploration of computer programs be supported by appropriate contextual representations of code?

 # Ideas
 - Spatial arrangement of code